scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 PythonTeX overview
 ------------------

-Using the PythonTeX package is as simple adding the command
+Using the PythonTeX package is as simple as adding the command

 .. code-block:: latex

     \usepackage{pythontex}

-to the preamble of a LaTeX document and slightly modifying the way you compile documents.
-When a document using the PythonTeX package is compiled, all of the Python code contained in the document is saved, along with delimiters, to an auxiliary file.
-To execute the Python code, you simply run the script ``pythontex.py`` on the document.
-In a standard installation, a symlink or launching wrapper for this script is created in your TeX installation’s ``bin/`` directory, so that the script will be on your PATH.
+to the preamble of a LaTeX document and slightly modifying the way you compile the document.
+When a document using the PythonTeX package is first compiled, all of the Python code contained in the document is saved to an auxiliary file (with delimiters).
+To execute the Python code, you simply run the provided script ``pythontex.py`` with the document name as an argument.
+In a standard PythonTeX installation, a symlink or launching wrapper for this script is created in your TeX installation's ``bin/`` directory, so that the script will be on your PATH.
 The next time you compile the document, all Python-generated content will be included.
 PythonTeX is compatible with the pdfTeX, XeTeX, and LuaTeX engines.

 Commands and environments